kimlar/VisualStudio_AddNewFile/README.md

 Here is an example of adding a typical C++ class (.cpp and .h) into your project:
 ![alt text](https://github.com/kimlar/VisualStudio_AddNewFile/blob/main/VisualStudio-AddNewFile-2.png "Visual Studio Add New File")
 This reduses a number of steps in order to accomplish this typical task.
+What I really like with this is that you can customize your own files, in this example you can use $safeitemname$ to insert your class name instead of having to do this manually by replacing it with MyClass.

 TODO:
 - Update the SourceCPP implement the Rule of Five